 Motor insurance fraud involves conspiring to make false or exaggerated claims involving property damage or personal injuries following an accident.
-Some common examples include staged accidents where fraudsters deliberately “arrange” for accidents to occur; the use of phantom passengers where people not even at the scene of the accident claimed to have suffered grievous injury, and making false personal injury claims where personal injuries are grossly exaggerated.
+Some common examples include staged accidents where fraudsters deliberately “arrange” for accidents to occur; the use of phantom passengers where people who were not even at the scene of the accident claim to have suffered grievous injury, and make false personal injury claims where personal injuries are grossly exaggerated.

 Motorists are being encouraged to play a more proactive role in tackling this problem together so that insurance in Singapore remains affordable.
 Firstly, let’s look at some of the ways you might be able to spot a trickster.

 The swoop and squat con is a common tactic used by fraudsters.
-A motorists will swerve in front of you and jam on their brakes causing you to crash into the back of them.
+A motorist will swerve in front of you and jam on their brakes, causing you to crash into the back of their vehicle.

 The cars can often be filled with passengers all claiming to be seriously hurt with neck and back injuries.
 The culprits go ahead and make large collision and injury claims.

 Be careful when driving along the inside lane of a dual left-turn lane intersection.
 Opportunist conmen will deliberately ram into you if you drift into the outer lane while turning.

 "Jump-ins" are people who suddenly appear and jump into other cars, claiming they were passengers.
 You should also be suspicious if the other driver and passengers say they're injured, despite minor damage to the vehicles.